DelfsEngineering/betterforms-figma-bridge/README.md

 A Figma plugin that converts Figma designs into BetterForms page schemas, enabling seamless translation of UI designs into functional forms.

+> ⚠️ Important: This plugin must be used with BF Editor Version 3.

 ## 🎯 What It Does

 This plugin bridges Figma designs with FileMaker BetterForms, enabling automated conversion of UI designs into functional forms.